Dasharo/docs/docs/unified-test-documentation/dasharo-performance/401-cpu-temperature.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into the system by using the proper login and password.
-1. Open a terminal window and run the follwing command:
+1. Open a terminal window and run the following command:

     ```bash
     sensors